 Answered prayers are likewise not evidence.
 What you’re praying to Christ for may actually occur, but there is no evidence it occurred because you prayed — even if the occurrence was extremely unlikely.
 This is in the precise same way that there is no solid evidence praying to Vishnu, Satan, Allah, or Aphrodite affects anyone’s life.
 Some studies have been conducted on whether prayer works, with no consistent results.
 For example, sometimes sick people being prayed for do better, other times there is zero effect, and sometimes they get worse.
 The largest study on this question to date found no effect.
 It noted that when patients knew they were being fervently prayed for by others, their health deteriorated because they thought if they needed prayer they were worse off than they actually were — the reverse placebo effect.
 In the same way, people who pray for healing or know others are praying for them may simply be experiencing a placebo effect — nothing supernatural — with optimism and confidence contributing to health benefits.
+(Even astrology provides placebo effect benefits.
+Belief itself, even of fictions, can aid human beings in certain ways.)
 God may not play along with human studies because he doesn’t want to be tested, but there is currently no good reason to believe prayer impacts real-world events.

 That archaeology and secular histories confirm many events, people, and places in the bible, so why not believe it entirely?